samjulien/blog/_posts/2018-08-15-typescript-3-tuple-ware-and-intro-the-unknown.markdown

 declare function example(...args: [string, boolean, number]): void;
 ```

-Here, the `args` parameter is a tuple type that contains three elemenets of type `string,`boolean`, and`number`.
+Here, the `args` parameter is a tuple type that contains three elements of type `string,`boolean`, and`number`.
 Using the rest parameter syntax, (`...`),`args` is expanded in a way that makes the function signature above equivalent to this one:

 ```typescript
 declare function example(args_0: string, args_1: boolean, args_2: number): void;